 - SSL certificates – This technology should be site-wide, bare-minimum covering all domains and subdomains through which you can access protected information.

 - SSL VPN – This type of virtual private network (the standard alternative to an IPsec VPN) uses SSL certificates to facilitate a secure client-server connection through the browser.

 - Encrypted VPN – You want the VPN to be encrypted, especially considering whistleblower Edward Snowden’s revelation that the National Security Agency’s XKeyscore system can penetrate VPNs.
 Attackers could have similar tools.

 - Private hosted environment – No resources can be shared.

-- SSAE 16 auditing (optional) – If your hosting system meets this standard, it is going above and beyond the security expectations of HIPAA to also meet the security parameters of the American Institute of Certified Public Accountants (AICPA).
+- SSAE 16 auditing (optional) – If your hosting system meets this standard, it goes above and beyond the security expectations of HIPAA and meets the security parameters of the American Institute of Certified Public Accountants (AICPA).

 - Business associate agreement (BAA) – All outside organizations with which you partner must be in a contractual relationship with you, as outlined in a BAA.

 Policies & Procedures Checklist: Verifying In-House Compliance